Kale-Eos/ACM-Prosthetics/README.md

 The code written here is based on current knowledge of it's members and is open to variations and/or translation into other programmable languages.
 These files are code that are refined and optimized to eliminate delay and provide unique and specific features that possible designs may request for prosthetics and other various project topics.

-Starting in the CSULB Fall semester of 2018 it is led currently by one of ACM's project managers,
+Started in the CSULB Fall semester of 2018 it is led currently by one of ACM's project managers,

 ```
 Paco A. Ellaga